solanamr/bobsBurgers/README.md

 #Hello! 👋

 Welcome to my SPA about the characters of one of my favorites shows: Bob's Burgers.
-I made this project so I could learn MongoDB for connected the database to the backend, that's why it's a small project.
+I made this project so I could learn MongoDB to connect the database to the backend, that's why it's a small project.
 It's a fullstack development, that includes:
 -React
 -Redux